About the Journal

 Conflicts of Interest

 Atla Open Press requires that all parties involved in a publication—including authors, peer reviewers, volume editors, guest editors and editorial board members—declare any potential conflicts of interest to ensure that all parties are appropriately informed of any relevant considerations while they work on a submission.
-Examples of potential conflicts of interest include prior publication, personal relationship with guest editors, volume editors or editorial board members or Atla staff, personal convictions that may have a bearing on the work, etc.
+Examples of potential conflicts of interest include prior publication and personal relationship with guest editors, volume editors, editorial board members or Atla staff.

 Atla staff, by matter of employee policy, are ineligible to author works or serve as an editor for member-edited Atla Open Press publications, including Theological Librarianship, TCB: Technical Services in Religion & Theology, and Books@Atla Open Press.
 Members of Atla’s Board of Directors are permitted to author submissions to publications of Atla Open Press or to serve as a specially appointed editor for a special forum or contributed volume but will not receive any honorarium or other compensation for this service.

 Open Access Policy and Copyright Notice